c-img

 Social Security Disability Lawyers in Raleigh Fighting to Help Clients Obtain Full Benefits

 If you have filed a claim for Social Security Disability Insurance (SSDI) benefits and have been denied, you must hire a knowledgeable lawyer to help you file an appeal.
 Most individuals who file for SSDI are denied the first time.
-However, an experienced attorney can review your claim and help you fight for the benefits you need to give you a sense of security.
+However, an experienced disability lawyer can review your claim and help you fight for the benefits you need to give you a sense of security.

 What Are the Advantages of Hiring a Social Security Disability Lawyer?

 Initially, many individuals applying for SSDI benefits do not feel they need to hire a lawyer.
-However, many people quickly realize that the claims and appeals process is more complex than they first believed.
+However, many people quickly realize that the claims and appeals process is far more complex than they first believed.

 As a result, it is always best to hire an experienced lawyer to assist you with your SSDI claim.
-Some of the most significant advantages of hiring a Social Security Disability lawyer include:

-• A knowledgeable lawyer will review your case and determine what type of disability benefits you may be able to claim.
+• A knowledgeable lawyer will review your case and determine what type of disability benefits you may be able to claim

 • A lawyer can help you file a claim for the first time.
-One of the most common reasons first-time claims are denied is that they may be filled out incorrectly or missing key pieces of information.
+One of the most common reasons first-time claims are denied is that they may be filled out incorrectly or missing key pieces of information

 • If your claim is denied, your lawyer can assist you with filing an appeal.
 You have 60 days to file an appeal if the claim is denied.
 However, the appeals process can be overly complex and challenging to try and navigate independently.
-A lawyer can assist you with understanding why the claim may have been denied and ensure that your appeal is filed within the 60-day time limit.
+A lawyer can assist you with understanding why the claim may have been denied and ensure that your appeal is filed within the 60-day time limit

 • If your appeal, also called a reconsideration, is denied for a second time, you will have another 60 days from the day you receive the notice in the mail to request a hearing, which is the second step in the appeals process.
-It is crucial that you have legal representation during this stage of the appeals process, as you will be presenting your case in front of an administrative judge.
+It is crucial that you have legal representation during this stage of the appeals process, as you will be presenting your case in front of an administrative judge

 Brent Adams & Associates has extensive experience with all aspects of the claims and appeals process and will work diligently to help you obtain SSDI benefits.

-How Are Social Security Disability Benefits Calculated?
+How Are Social Security Disability Benefits Calculated by the Social Security Administration?

 One of the most critical factors the SSA uses when determining Social Security Disability benefits is their Average Indexed Monthly Earnings (AIME).
 AIME is the amount of time an individual has worked and their average income during that time period.
 A mathematical formula is used in conjunction with the AIME to determine the Primary Insurance Amount (PIA).
 The PIA is then used to calculate the SSDI amount.